Madagascar Family Safari

-On your arrival into Antananarivo (Tana), the capital of Madagascar, you will be met and transferred to your hotel for the night.
-Antananarivo is a colorful city with lively markets through the center of town.
+On your arrival in Antananarivo (Tana), the capital of Madagascar, you will be met and transferred to your hotel for the night.
+Antananarivo is a colorful city with lively markets throughout the center of town.
 Spend the day relaxing or exploring the city.

 Days 2, 3 and 4 - Adasibe-Mantadia National Park